JurajKubelka/docker-exercise/README.md

 docker run --rm -v nginx-test-volume:/opt/data:ro -v "$(pwd):/opt/backup" ubuntu tar cvf /opt/backup/backup.tar /opt/data
 ```

+The above snippet works only for local docker contexts due to `$(pwd)` usage that will point to another directory in a remote disk in case of remote contexts.
+The [docker/backup-volumes.sh](docker/backup-volumes.sh) provides solution that backups locally in any context.

 ### Restore Volume

 You can restore the `nginx-test-volume` as follows: